-When it comes to icons that contain logos or other trademarks, things can understandably get a bit confusing.
-Before uploading your set, please read through the following Q&A’s for clarification on legal use.
-In general, icons that use trademarks should be offered for free.
+When it comes to icons and illustrations that contain logos or other trademarks, things can understandably get a bit confusing.
+Before uploading your pack, please read through the following Q&A’s for clarification on legal use.
+In general, items that use trademarks should be offered for free.
 There are however some minor exceptions, which you can read more about below.

 It’s almost always safe to assume that a logo is trademarked.
 Furthermore, companies can also trademark additional designs that are unique to their identity, such as Bandai Namco’s iconic Pacman character, or Lego’s classic minifigure head.
 Generally, if you’ve seen the design on an advertisement or on the packaging for something that’s for sale, it’s probably trademarked.
 If you’re in doubt, you can always go to the United States Patent and Trademark Offices and look up the design using their manual.

 2. Can I use a direct replica of a trademark as my entire icon, and can I sell it?

 Yes you may create a direct replication of a trademark, but it must be offered for free.
 That being said, it’s very likely that we already have enough of these items on our site so chances of getting your pack approved might be much lower.

 3. Can I alter or re-design a trademark as my entire icon, and can I sell it?